stefannatu/Handling-large-imbalanced-data/README.md

 1) Scikit learn offers some nice APIs to build models on small scale versions of the data that easily fit into memory.
 More importantly, it allows you to build benchmark models that train quickly, preprocess data, and play with trading off recall and precision.

 2) A downside of this approach is that the model has not seen the entire training data, which is 20X larger than the 50K samples we used here.
 The extreme sparsity of the features means that the model has not used all the information possible in order to produce results, which could be an issue if this model were to be put into production without training on the entire dataset.
-Training on large datasets requires either using Spark to load and train models in batches using the spark MLLib libraries, or Tensorflow.
+One evidence for this is the large skew in training, holdout and test accuracy.
+The best way to reduce this and prevent overfitting is to train the model on more data.
+This requires either using Spark to load and train models in batches using the spark MLLib libraries, or Tensorflow.

 3) Although we don't do this here, if we had the relevant domain knowledge, feature engineering is a major way to improve on traditional statistical machine learning models.
 However feature engineering is very much problem specific: the features that make sense to advertising data don't make sense for sensor data.
 An upside of deep networks is the ability to generalize and learn features without having to engineer them by hand.
 Nonethess traditional statistical models with engineered features tend to be highly performant, so the DNN's are not a silver bullet, as we see below.